 Storage:

 Overnight oats can be stored in an airtight container in the fridge for up to 5 days.
 If you’re planning to store your overnight oats for a number of days, it’s best to leave out things like nuts, coconut flakes, and fresh fruit, as they’ll soften while sitting in the fridge.
-Stir them into your serving just before tucking in for the best results.
+Stir them into your serving just before tucking in!.

 A Note for Babies